kantega/htmx-workshop/README.md

 Ready to explore the world of HTMX and revolutionize the way you build web applications?
 Let's dive in and discover the power of HTMX together!

-## Exercise 1 - Implementing HTMX for Dynamic "Add product to cart" Functionality
+## Exercise 1 - Dynamic "Add to cart"

 In this exercise, you'll start with a traditional full-page-reload application where clicking the "Add" button refreshes the entire page.
 Your task is to enhance the user experience by implementing HTMX to make the "Add" functionality